Kucoin/kucoin-api-docs/source/localizable/index.html.md

 The history for cancelled orders is only kept for **one month**.
 You will not be able to query for cancelled orders that have happened more than a month ago.

+<aside class="notice">The total number of items retrieved cannot exceed 500,000.
+If it is exceeded, please shorten the query time range.</aside>

 ###POLLING
 For high-volume trading, it is highly recommended that you maintain your own list of open orders and use one of the streaming market data feeds to keep it updated.
 You should poll the open orders endpoint to obtain the current state of any open order.